 When an error occurs causing a string of bytes to be dropped, it causes the next chunk to not be encountered after 400 bytes.
 When this error occurs, the receiver searches for the next occurrence of the header and restarts receiving from that point.
 The chunks which were skipped have their pixels filled in the received image to prevent the error causing the image to become unrecognisable.

-The end of an image is signified by the ASCII string "EOFEOFEOF".
-The start of chunk of the next image immediately starts after this string.
+The end of an image is signified by the ASCII string "EOFEOFEOFEOF".
+The start of chunk

-Figure 23: Image chunk protocol.
+Figure 4.8: Image chunk protocol.